Cloud-based EHR:

 Fewer data management and control options

-All data is in one place and under the organization’s control
+All data storage is in one place and under the organization’s control

 4 steps to migrate EHR to the cloud

-When a healthcare organization makes the decision to move its medical records to the cloud, one of the biggest challenges is data migration.
-If not executed properly, it may result in patient information loss or damage, and negatively impact the operation of a newly adopted cloud-based system.
+When a healthcare organization decides to move its medical records to the cloud, one of the biggest challenges is data migration.
+If not executed properly, it may result in patient information loss or damage and negatively impact the cybersecurity and operation of a newly adopted cloud-based system.
 Luckily, you can prevent such an outcome by following these migration steps.

 1